-The salt caught on my feathers and my lips and I rose to meet father.
+The salt caught on my feathers and my lips and I rose to meet my father.
 My brother rose and rose, and rose higher still, whooping in exertion and in pride as father told him not to climb so high.
 But Apollo’s sun-kissed arms beckoned above, and brother did not try to duck their claim.
-Father called his name but Icarus, dear Icarus, Father’s favourite Icarus was deafened by his blood and by his joy.
-Wax fell like tears into the sea and hardened at the waves, floating like foam while brother sank beneath.
+Father called his name but Icarus, dear Icarus, father’s favourite Icarus was deafened by his blood and by his joy.
+Wax fell like tears into the sea and hardened in the waves, floating like foam while brother sank beneath.
 My brother may have fallen at Apollo’s warm caress, but it was Poseidon’s cold embrace that stole his breath.

 I followed my father to the land.
 Though he no longer met my eye.
 His plan had worked, and it had failed.
 It was only him and I, standing there, alone.